 National Calamity of the Song Dynasty — The Incident of Jingkang

-In the year 1125, Jurchen Jin Dynasty invaded the Song Empire.
-People of Song fought bravely, however, still lost this war because of coward and ridiculous commands of Emperor Zhao Ji and Emperor Zhao Huan.
+In the year 1125, the Jurchen Jin Dynasty invaded the Song Empire.
+People of Song fought bravely, however, they still lost this war because of the coward and ridiculous commands of Emperor Zhao Ji and Emperor Zhao Huan.

 In the year 1127, Jin occupied the capital city of Song, enslaved Emperor Zhao Ji, Emperor Zhao Huan, almost the entire royal family, tens of thousands of officials and civilians, and seized countless treasures.

 Besides a series of slaughter and robbery, many cities in the north were under the control of the Jin Dynasty.
 The Song Dynasty was practically ended.